 Behavior performance: The engineering team currently uses three sources of data to understand user behavior and app performance.

 MySQL Cluster: MySQL cluster on AWS RDS (Relational Database Service) is responsible for maintaining the current state of channels, recipes, users, and other primary application entities.
 The company’s official website and mobile applications run on a Rails application.
-By utilizing the AWS Data Pipeline, the company exports the data to S3 and ingests into Redshift daily.
+By utilizing the AWS Data Pipeline, the company exports the data to S3 and ingests it into Redshift daily.

 The team feeds event data using users’ interactions with IFTTT products.
-The data is fed into its Kafka cluster from Rails application.
-The information related to the API requests made the workers are also collected regularly.
+The data is fed into its Kafka cluster from the Rails application.
+The information related to the API requests made by the workers are also collected regularly.
 The aim is to track the behavior of myriad partner APIs that the app connects to.